Yves Chaland: Biography

 He also did many advertising illustration commissions in his crisp, clean, "retro-modern" cartoon style.

+Chaland died on 18 July 1990, following a car wreck, at the age of 33.

 Books published in English

 As with many Franco-Belgian comics, Chaland's works have had limited publication in English.
 The complete Freddy Lombard series was released in the two volume Chaland Anthology.
 These were the only two released in English (in both paper and hardback, in 2003), while 4 volumes were released in French, containing his complete comic strip works for Métal Hurlant.
 (Chaland – L'Intégrale).

 A Magazine contribute to the knowledge of Chaland's artwork, The Journal of Freddy's friends is also available in English.